PiNet/PiNet.github.io/articles/wheezy-jessie.md

 As of right now (26th Dec 2016), PiNet Jessie is available in Alpha only and **is not recommended** for production use (in a school for example).
 Over time, the release will make its way to the Beta channel and eventually Stable.

 ## What has changed between PiNet Wheezy and PiNet Jessie?
 The short answer, a lot!
-The longer answer can be found in the [initial release changelog](https://github.com/PiNet/PiNet/commit/07cb9dd5a721bca20167c41c0c0454092b8ff0f0).
+The slightly longer answer can be found in the [initial release changelog](https://github.com/PiNet/PiNet/commit/07cb9dd5a721bca20167c41c0c0454092b8ff0f0).

 ## I want to help test out PiNet Jessie Alpha
 Great, there are 2 separate processes depending on if you already have a PiNet server setup.

-#### I already have a PiNet server setup running PiNet Wheezy that I want to upgrade.
+### I already have a PiNet server setup running PiNet Wheezy that I want to upgrade.
 1. Open a terminal on your PiNet server and type the following commands.
   ```cd ~```
   ```wget https://raw.githubusercontent.com/PiNet/PiNet/wheezy-alpha/pinet```
   ```wget https://raw.githubusercontent.com/PiNet/PiNet/wheezy-alpha/Scripts/pinet-functions-python.py```